joostkremers/ebib/docs/ebib-manual.md

 Ebib offers the ability to manage a reading list as an Org file.
-In order to make use of this functionality, you must set the option `ebib-reading-list` to a file in which the reading list is stored.
+In order to make use of this functionality, you must set the option `ebib-reading-list-file` to a file in which the reading list is stored.
 Once you’ve specified a file, you can add the current entry to the reading list with `R a`.
 The mode line of the entry buffer will show `[R]` to indicate that the current entry is on the reading list.

 A reading list is simply an Org file with one entry (i.e., heading) per item.
 Each entry is marked with `TODO`, so that the items can be